ylansegal/blog/src/_drafts/deployments-with-schema-migrations.md

 add_foreign_key "comments", "posts"
 ```

-The `db/schema.rb` are provided for reference: They are typically not be used in production, as the database will be evolved by running `rails db:migrate` which will run any pending migrations in order.
+The `db/schema.rb` examples are provided for reference as a stand-in for the database structure.
+They are typically not be used in production, as the database will be evolved by running `rails db:migrate` which will run any pending migrations in order.

 # Downtime Deployment

 Conceptually, the simplest deployment is one were our web app incurs some downtime.
-In this scenario, the sequence of operations is as follows:
+In thisth scenario, the sequence of operations is as follows:

 1. Redirect all traffic to a maintenance page.
 2. Stop our processes running `V0`
 3. Install the new version of the code `V1`
-4. Run database migrations, changing the database schema from `S0` to `S1`.
+4. Run database migrations
 5. Boot `V1` processes
 6. Restore traffic to the web application.

 <img src="/assets/images/diagrams/downtime_deployment.png" alt="Downtime Deployment" class="center">

-As the diagram illustrates, `V0` always runs with schema `S0`, and `V1` always runs with `S1`.
-The migration `S0 -> S1` runs during the dowtime.
+In the diagram `S0 -> S1` represents the migration that changes the state of the database from `S0` to `S1`.
+It runs during the downtime.
+Note that `V0` always runs with schema `S0`, and `V1` always runs with `S1`.

 ## Rollback